 Your financial plan cannot be considered complete without the addition of a life insurance policy.
 Because, without it, loved ones can be at risk of having to pay for debt and other obligations when a breadwinner passes away.
 This, in turn, could force those you care about to drastically change their lives.

 In many cases, those who apply for a life insurance policy are able to qualify for the coverage that they want and need.
 But, if you have certain health issues such as skin cancer, you could face some challenges during the insurance application process.

 Are you a veteran and wondering if you can qualify for affordable life insurance for veteran’s?
 Do you have a health condition such as bipolar disorder and wondering if you would qualify for life insurance?
 Let us help you in your search.

-The good news is that if you have skin cancer, you typically can qualify for life insurance coverage – you just need to know where to look.
+Even with skin cancer, you typically will still be insurable – but the search will be a little more difficult.
 This is because not all life insurance carriers will be as lenient with their applicants, as well as with how they treat this particular condition when it comes to underwriting.
-We specialize in working with what are referred to as higher risk applicants, and we can help you to find the insurance carriers that are more apt to work with individuals who have skin cancer and need life insurance protection.
+We specialize in working with what are referred to as higher risk applicants.

 How Having Skin Cancer Can Effect Your Life Insurance Policy Application